 How does a worker request an SOI?

-Most labor agencies have their own process for requesting an SOI.
+Labor agencies have their own processes for requesting an SOI.
 These are described below.
 In the typical case, a worker will already have filed a complaint with a particular agency, so that agency’s process must be followed.
-(Some agencies, like the U.S. Equal Employment Opportunity Commission or the California Civil Rights Department, do not require that a complaint already be pending with it.).
+Although DALE is typically available to workers who have filed labor complaints with a federal, state or local government agency, in some cases filing a complaint may not be required.
+(Some agencies, like the U.S. Equal Employment Opportunity Commission or the California Civil Rights Department, do not require that a complaint already be filed or pending with the agency in order to request a SOI.)

-Workers who have not already filed a workplace complaint should strongly consider doing so.
+Workers seeking DALE who have not already filed a workplace complaint should strongly consider doing so.
 Below is a partial listing of workplace enforcement agencies that have created a process for requesting SOIs.

 How can workers renew their grants of deferred action?

-Specifically, workers should provide DHS with an updated Statement of Interest from a labor agency 120 days before the original period of deferred action expires.
-DHS has explained that labor agencies can revise their original SOI to address the agency’s continued interest and need for the protection of workers or provide an addendum/short cover letter in addition to their original SOI.
+This renewal request, including an updated Statement of Interest from a labor agency, should be submitted at least 120 days but no more than 180 days before the original period of deferred action expires.
+Labor agencies can revise their original SOI to address their continued interest and need for the protection of workers, or provide an addendum or short cover letter in addition to their original SOI.

-Besides the Department of Labor (see below), most labor agencies have not issued updated guidance on how to request updated SOIs at this time.
+Most labor agencies have not issued updated guidance on how to request updated SOIs at this time.
+The few that have are noted below.
 Workers and their representatives should refer to the labor agency’s website or contact the labor agency directly for additional guidance.

 Federal